Rohifi/LoveEternal/README.md

 v1

 Used Notepad++ to simply find/replace all danger elements.
-Removed all instances of "spikes"
+-Removed all instances of "spikes"
-Changed all instances of "spiked=true" to false Changed all instances of a laser's "isOn="true" to false
+-Changed all instances of "spiked=true" to false -Changed all instances of a laser's "isOn="true" to false

 Tested through entire game and appears to work without major issue.